 |

-3. Buff Sandstone Kitchen Tiles
+3. Buff Kitchen Tiles

-4. Grey Limestone Kitchen Tiles
+4. Textured Limestone Kitchen Tiles

-Farrow Grey limestone is a contemporary classic limestone tile, featuring beautiful tonal variations from dove grey through to soft anthracite.
-The oxidisation of iron offers warm copper hues, creating a timeless charm.
-This grey neutral toned natural stone lends itself to both modern and country projects alike, whilst the mineral and fossil detail evident, make it a forgiving choice for both interior and exterior applications.
+Clermont Gris® Aged Tumbled limestone is a classic limestone tile, featuring beautiful tonal variations of soft greys.
+The varying grey hues within this stone blend effortlessly, with a slight warmth and a timeless charm.
+This grey neutral toned natural stone lends itself to both modern and country projects alike, whilst the fossilised details evident, make it a forgiving choice for both interior and exterior applications.

 Stone Look Kitchen Floor Tiles